 It's the rare couple that doesn't run into a few bumps in the road.
 If you recognize ahead of time, though, what those relationship problems might be, you'll have a much better chance of getting past them.

-Marriage and family therapist Mitch Temple, author of The Marriage Turnaround, says that in spite of the fact that every relationship has its ups and downs, successful couples have learned how to manage them and keep their love life going.
-They gain success in marriage by hanging in there, tackling problems, and learning how to maneuver through the complex issues of everyday life.
+Even though every relationship has its ups and downs, successful couples have learned how to manage the bumps and keep their love life going, says marriage and family therapist Mitch Temple, author of The Marriage Turnaround.
+They hang in there, tackle problems, and learn how to work through the complex issues of everyday life.
 Many do this by reading self-help books and articles, attending seminars, going to counseling, observing other successful couples, or simply using trial and error.

-All relationship problems stem from poor communication skills, according to Elaine Fantle Shimberg, author of Blending Families.
+All relationship problems stem from poor communication, according to Elaine Fantle Shimberg, author of Blending Families.
 "You can't communicate while you're checking your BlackBerry, watching TV, or flipping through the sports section," she says.

-Set up some rules -- like not interrupting until the other is through or banning phrases such as "You always ..." or "You never ...."
+- Set up some rules.
+Try not to interrupt until your partner is through speaking, or ban phrases such as "You always ..." or "You never ...."

-Use body language to show you are listening.
+- Use body language to show you're listening.
 Don’t doodle, look at your watch, or pick at your nails.
 Nod so the other person knows you're getting the message, and rephrase if you need to.
 For instance, say, "What I hear you saying is that you feel as though you have more chores at home, even though we're both working."
 If you're right, the other can confirm.
-If what the other person really meant was, hey, you're a slob and you create more work for me by having to pick up after you, he or she can say so, but in a nicer way.
+If what the other person really meant was, "Hey, you're a slob and you create more work for me by having to pick up after you," they can say so, but in a nicer way.